arpitpandeygit/Arpit_Pandey-Assignment_codev/02-deployment-portal/README.md

 - Each service gets its own environment instantiation

 - IAM intent follows least-privilege principles

-- No `terraform apply` is executed by the platform

 This mirrors how infra is typically gated by: